Property funds vs buying UK investment property

 Source: Land Registry

-Sure there are times when house prices do in fact double every 10 years, but let’s not confuse that with an average.
+Sure there are times when house prices do in fact double in a decade, but let’s not confuse that with an average.

 Hope that they do, know that it’s possible that they can, but whatever you do, don’t expect it.